-- select.POLLIN data available for reading - select.POLLOUT more data can be written
+- select.POLLIN data available for reading - select.POLLOUT more data can be written eventmask defaults to select.POLLIN | select.POLLOUT.

-Note that flags like select.
-POLLHUP and select.
-POLLERR are not valid as input eventmask (these are unsolicited events which will be returned from poll () regardless of whether they are asked for).
+Note that flags like select.POLLHUP and select.POLLERR are not valid as input eventmask (these are unsolicited events which will be returned from poll() regardless of whether they are asked for).
 This semantics is per POSIX.